-I am sure I don’t have to tell you that these cupcakes are for adults only.
-But they’re perfect for your next cocktail party or girls night in and a real conversation starter.
+I am sure I don't have to tell you that these cupcakes are for adults only.
+But they're perfect for your next cocktail party, girls night in, Christmas, and Valentine's Day.
+They are festive and a real conversation starter.

 If you love cupcakes but want something for the entire family, you'll love our Chocolate Carrot Cake Cupcakes.

 If you love raspberry and chocolate, try my Dessert Sushi with fresh raspberries, moist chocolate cake, and cheesecake filling.